 Other drivers are simply in a hurry and proceed through the intersection knowing they don’t have the right-of-way, hoping the other drivers stop for them.
 Yet other drivers simply aren’t paying attention and don’t see the red light or the stop sign.

 Intersection Accident Statistics

-Intersections are responsible for many serious car accidents in Texas, where 812 people were killed in traffic accidents which occurred in intersections in 2015, out of a total of 3,578 fatal accidents for the year.
+Intersections are responsible for many serious car accidents in Texas, where 812 people were killed in traffic accidents that occurred in intersections in 2015, out of a total of 3,578 fatal accidents for the year.
 In 2016, the number of fatal crashes in intersections was 814 out of 3,773.

-Also in 2015, 22,500 accidents were caused by drivers who disregarded a stop and go signal, with 85 of those accidents resulting in fatalities.
+Also in 2015, 22,500 accidents were caused by drivers who disregarded a stop-and-go signal, with 85 of those accidents resulting in fatalities.
 In 2016, failure to obey a stop sign or light caused 11,283 crashes, with 80 of them being fatal.

 Understanding Intersection Right of Way